-O IES is the largest provider of electrical contracting services in the U.S. with approximately 140 locations across the country.
-Its size, diverse customer base and breadth of services give the Company significant advantages in the marketplace and cushion it from economic swings.

-- The Company's size allows it to provide nationwide service to larger customers and to execute simultaneous multi-site projects. - o In 2004 and 2005, many sectors where IES has significant strength and tends to have higher profit margins, such as manufacturing facilities, hotels, office buildings and retail centers, are expected to have significant construction growth. - O IES is well positioned to take advantage of any power grid upgrade work.
+- IES is the largest provider of electrical contracting services in the U.S. with approximately 140 locations across the country.
+Its size, diverse customer base and breadth of services give the Company significant advantages in the marketplace and cushion it from economic swings. - · The Company's size allows it to provide nationwide service to larger customers and to execute simultaneous multi-site projects. - In 2004 and 2005, many sectors where IES has significant strength and tends to have higher profit margins, such as manufacturing facilities, hotels, office buildings and retail centers, are expected to have significant construction growth. - IES is well positioned to take advantage of any power grid upgrade work.
 Power utility work comprises seven percent of IES' current backlog, including electrical infrastructure projects.
-IES has two subsidiaries dedicated to this type of work and four others with a focus in this area. - O IES is beginning the growth phase, which is the third part of a three-phased strategy.
+IES has two subsidiaries dedicated to this type of work and four others with a focus in this area. - IES is beginning the growth phase, which is the third part of a three-phased strategy.
 The first two phases improved IES' performance metrics, increased integration and positioned the Company for continued growth.
-IES made its first acquisition in three years in February 2003, Riviera Electric in Colorado. - o IES generated record cash flow from operations ("CFFO") of \$53.4 million in 2002 and \$39.3 million in 2003.
-In the first quarter of 2004, IES generated another record \$6.4 million CFFO. - O IES called \$75 million of its 9 3/8% Senior Subordinated Notes and entered into a new 4 year credit facility totaling \$175 million.
-These transactions will lower total debt to \$223 million, a \$25 million reduction. - o IES maintains strong corporate governance policies, including split CEO and Chairman positions and an eight-person board with five independent directors.
+IES made its first acquisition in three years in February 2003, Riviera Electric in Colorado. - IES generated record cash flow from operations ("CFFO") of \$39.3 million in 2003.
+In the first half of 2004, IES generated \$7.0 million CFFO including \$4.9 million of cost associated with retiring \$75 million of debt or \$11.9 million prior to those costs. - IES called \$75 million of its 9 3/8% Senior Subordinated Notes and entered into a new 4 year credit facility totaling \$175 million.
+These transactions lowered total debt to \$223 million, a \$25 million reduction. - IES maintains strong corporate governance policies, including split CEO and Chairman positions and an eight-person board with five independent directors